William Grimes (former slave): Death

-Slave Narratives
+Slave narratives

 Life of William Grimes, the runaway slave

-William Grimes published his first slave narrative, Life of William Grimes, the runaway slave in 1825 in an effort to earn recover finances.
+William Grimes published his first slave narrative, Life of William Grimes, the runaway slave, in 1825 to recover finances.
 His slave narrative provides great detail of his life until 1825.
 This slave narrative was published only months after he purchased his freedom.
 Grimes also published an updated version of his autobiography in 1855.

-Grimes felt a second publishing of his slave narrative would be best because his first edition of his slave narrative is considered the first one by many, which he felt caused him to lose out on monetary gains.
+Grimes felt a second publishing of his slave narrative would be best because the first edition of his slave narrative is considered the first one by many, which caused him to lose out on monetary gains.
 The second version provides an update of his life until 1855 while also counterbalancing the bitterness put forth in his first slave narrative.
 However, his second release of a slave narrative did receive a much different reception from the first.
-In fact, the abolitionist press at the time did not make any references to the second edition in any newspapers.
+The abolitionist press at the time did not reference the second edition in any newspapers.